 The Strong Blast test consists of the explosion of a circular hot gas in a static magnetized medium and is also regularly used for MHD code validation (see for example Londrillo & Del Zanna 2000; Balsara & Spicer 1999).
-The initial conditions consist of a constant density $\rho=1$ where a hot disk of radius $r_0=0.125$ is embedded, which is hundred times over-pressured, e.g the pressure in the disk is set to $P_d=100$ whereas the pressure outside the disk is set to $P_o=1$.
-Additional there is initially an overall homogeneous magnetic field in the x-direction, with a strength of $B_x=10$.
-The system is evolved until time t=0.02 and a outgoing shock wave is visible which, due to the presence of the magnetic field, is not longer spherical but propagates preferentially along the fieldlines.
-Figure 12 shows the density at the final time, comparing the ATHENA results with the results from the standard SPH MHD implementation in GADGET.
-Although the setup is a strong blast wave, there is no visible difference of the SPH MHD implementation with the ATHENA results.
-This is quantitatively confirmed in figure 13 which shows a horizontal cut (at y=0.5) of the density through the $Strong\ Blast$ test, comparing the ATHENA (black line) with the GADGET (pink line with red error bars) results.
-Besides very small variations there is no significant difference between the two results and all features are well reproduced by the SPH MHD implementation.
-Note that the error bars of the GADGET results again are almost in all cases smaller than the shown line width.
+The initial conditions consist of a constant density $\rho = 1$ where a hot disk of radius $r_0 = 0.125$ is embedded, which is a hundred times over-pressured, e.g the pressure in the disk is set to $P_d = 100$ whereas the pressure outside the disk is set to $P_o = 1$.
+In addition there is initially an overall homogeneous magnetic field in the x-direction, with a strength of $B_x = 10$.
+The system is evolved until time t = 0.02 and an outgoing shock wave is visible which, due to the presence of the magnetic field, is no longer spherical but propagates preferentially along the field lines.
+Figure 11 shows the density at the final time, comparing the ATHENA results with the results from the three different SPH-MHD implementations in GADGET.
+Although the setup is a strong blast wave, there is no visible difference of the SPH-MHD implementation with the ATHENA results.
+This is quantitatively confirmed in figure 12 which shows a horizontal cut (at y = 0.5) of the density through the Strong Blast test, comparing the ATHENA (black line) with the GADGET (colored lines with error bars) results.
+Besides very small variations there is no significant difference between the two results and all features are well reproduced by the SPH-MHD implementation.
+Note that the error bars of the GAD-GET results again are almost in all cases smaller than the shown line width.